 #3 You Need to Pay Down Debt

 Wow.
 Well, I guess it can be true.
-If you've got a bunch of 29% credit card debt that you plan to actually pay off, that could be worth giving up the long-term value of having a larger Social Security benefit.
-But just a little debt?
-Or a 3.5% mortgage?
+If you've got a bunch of 29% credit card debt that you plan to pay off, that could be worth giving up the long-term value of having a larger Social Security benefit.
+But just a little debt, or a 3.5% mortgage?
 No way.
-If you have enough debt that it would actually be a good idea to take Social Security early to pay it, you're probably not going to be paying off the debt anyway.
+If you have enough debt that it would be a good idea to take Social Security early to pay it, you're probably not going to be paying off the debt anyway.
 Hopefully, it's unsecured.

 #4 You Can't Work Anymore